 Credit availability is limited and often supports government-supported programs.
 The GRA obliges banks to grant credit more liberally in the economy, notably by implementing a Credit Support Program (PAC).
 For instance, the BNA first issued a notice obliging Angolan commercial banks to grant credit to national production equivalent at a minimum to 2.5 percent of their net assets in 2020 and extended the notice through the end of 2022.
 Although the RECREDIT Agency purchased non-performing loans (NPLs) of the state’s parastatal BPC bank, NPLs remain high at 23 percent, a decrease of 9 percent since 2017.

 The country has not lost any additional correspondent banking relationships since 2015.
 At the time of issuing this report no correspondent banking relationships were in jeopardy.
 The Eastern and Southern Africa Anti-Money Laundering Group is evaluating Angola’s anti-money laundering regime.
 A positive result could lead private foreign banking institutions to reestablish correspondent banking relationships.
 Most transactions go via third party correspondent banking services in Portugal banks, a costly option for all commercial banks.

 Foreign banking institutions are allowed to operate in Angola and are subject to BNA oversight.

 The Angolan Sovereign Wealth Fund (FSDEA) was established in 2012 with $5 billion USD in support from the petroleum sector.
 The fund was established in accordance with international governance standards and best practices as outlined in the Santiago Principles.
 As of March 2021, the FSDEA reported $2.97 billion USD.
-Angola is a full member of the International Forum of Sovereign Wealth Funds
+Angola is a of the International Forum of Sovereign Wealth Funds